voltaroi/Larva-Engine/README.md

-# Engine
+# Larva Engine

-**Engine** is a C++ game engine based on OpenGL.
+**Larva Engine** is a C++ game engine based on OpenGL.
 Its goal is to facilitate the creation of massively online 3D games on Windows.

 ## 🚀 Goals
 - Provide a lightweight and modular foundation